-We consider an ensemble of $n$ identical four-level atoms in the diamond configuration (Fig.~\ref{fig:diamond}) with a ground level $|0\rangle$, two nondegenerate intermediate levels $|1\rangle$, $|2\rangle$, and an upper level $|3\rangle$.
+\textbf{Effective description of the system.} We consider an ensemble of $n$ identical four-level atoms in the diamond configuration (figure~\ref{fig:diamond}) with a ground level $|0\rangle$, two non-degenerate intermediate levels $|1\rangle$, $|2\rangle$, and an upper level $|3\rangle$.
 There are four allowed transitions in this level scheme.
 The $|0\rangle\leftrightarrow|2\rangle$ transition is coupled to the field mode represented by the annihilation operator $a$ with coupling strength $g$, while the $|0\rangle\leftrightarrow|1\rangle$ transition is coupled to the field mode described by the annihilation operator $b$ with coupling strength $g'$.
 The frequency of the $a$ mode is $\omega$ and the frequency of the $b$ mode is $\omega'$.
 Both field modes are equally detuned from the corresponding transition frequencies by $\Delta=(E_1-E_0)/\hbar-\omega'=(E_2-E_0)/\hbar-\omega$.
 The upper transitions $|1\rangle\leftrightarrow|3\rangle$ and $|2\rangle\leftrightarrow|3\rangle$ are driven by coherent laser fields of frequencies $\nu'$ and $\nu$, respectively.
 The coupling strengths between these atomic transitions and the laser fields are denoted by $\Omega'$ and $\Omega$.
 Both laser fields are detuned from the corresponding transition frequencies by $\Delta$.
 Simultaneously, the atom is coupled to all other modes of the EM field, which are assumed to be in the vacuum state.
 The atom provides an effective coupling between both the modes.
 Of course, the effective coupling strength depends on the number of atoms $n$.
 The higher the number of atoms $n$, the stronger the coupling becomes.
 We assume that there are $n\ge 1$ identical $\Diamond$-type four-level atoms trapped inside the cavity.
 The evolution of this composite quantum system is governed by the Hamiltonian, which in the rotating frame is given by